BlaqueDevs/se-assignment-day-5-technical-writing-and-review-2025u/README.md

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

 Simplify Language and Structure:
-Use plain Language: avoid jargon, trvh
+Use plain Language: avoid jargon,complex vocabulary.opt for simple phrases.
+Short Sentences and paragraphs:Break down  the

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?